Can You Wash Rugs in the Washing Machine? Tips and Tricks

 However, checking the care label and ensuring the rug is machine washable before proceeding is important.

-Different rugs may require different washing methods, so following the manufacturer’s instructions and using a gentle detergent to avoid damaging the rug fibres is important.
+Different rugs may require different washing methods, so following the manufacturer’s instructions and using a gentle detergent to avoid damaging the rug fibers is important.

 Additionally, it’s a good idea to avoid washing oversized or delicate rugs in the machine, as they may not fit or be too delicate.